yeopbong/focuspet/README.md

 [History replay](docs/export-replay.md) · [Architecture](docs/architecture.md) · [Data dictionary](docs/data-dictionary.md) · [Sprite format](docs/characters.md)

 The existing five-seed experiments use simulated activity and feedback.
 Their results do not measure a person's accuracy or improved work habits.
 [Run the experiments](docs/experiment-protocol.md) · [Results and raw records](experiments/results/report.md).

-Source code is [MIT](LICENSE).
-Character assets use CC0-1.0 to the extent rights can be dedicated; see their manifests.
-Dependencies retain their [licenses and notices](docs/third-party/README.md).